HA GIANG MOTORBIKE TOURS IN 11 DAYS

 – More itineraries

-~250km North of Hanoi, in the heart of the second largest rice field in North Vietnam, Yen Bai province.
+~250km North of Hanoi, in the heart of the second-largest rice field in North Vietnam, Yen Bai province.
 This is a nice stop on Road 32, at the foot of Hoang Lien range that extends as far as Sapa.
-Accommodation is good and clean.
+The accommodation is good and clean.

 A small town, ~400km North of Hanoi, ~120km South of Sapa, Than Uyen district, Lai Chau province.
 This is on the high mountain massif of Hoang Lien range with the peak is Fansipan (3,143m above sea level), the roof of Indochina.
 Accommodation is basic.

-The most beautiful province in North Vietnam and probably of the whole Vietnam. ~320km North of Hanoi.
-You take in stunning mountain scenery, meet friendly people and Sunday market is colourful.
+The most beautiful province in North Vietnam and probably of the whole of Vietnam. ~320km North of Hanoi.
+You take in stunning mountain scenery, meet friendly people and the Sunday market is colourful.

 ~ 400km from Hanoi, located in the very north of Vietnam, in a mountainous area at the border with China.
 Local people live mainly in remote small villages with no waterworks or other infrastructure.
 This area is among the poorest in Vietnam.
 The town itself is small and there is nothing special rather than the only stop with basic accommodation in this area.

 A commune of mainly Nung people in Quang Uyen district, Cao Bang province, ~400km North of Hanoi via Lang Son or ~500km via Cao Bang.
-The village is one of the first to offer homestay experience to foreigns who travel there on two wheels.
-The host house is basic but cosy.
-The nearby Ban Gioc waterfalls is a scenic site, however with the booming trade at Po Peo border gate the road to this place is usually in bad conditions, either dusty or muddy.
+The village is one of the first to offer homestay experiences to foreigners who travel there on two wheels.
+The host house is basic but cozy.
+The nearby Ban Gioc waterfalls is a scenic site, however, with the booming trade at Po Peo border gate, the road to this place is usually in bad conditions, either dusty or muddy.

 A commune of mainly Dao people in Yen Binh district, Yen Bai province, 180km North of Hanoi.
 The village is on the lower end of Thac Ba lake.
 The homestay we use is not far from the lake where we could have a boat ride and swim in the clear water.
-In late 1990’s Ngoi Tu village started to welcome the first foreigners and now it’s a popular place for home stays.
-However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water courses and a gradual influx of tourists puts strain on the local environment.
+In the late 1990s, Ngoi Tu village started to welcome the first foreigners and now it’s a popular place for homestays.
+However, Ngoi Tu faces a garbage disposal problem and this is evident in the diminishing quality of water sources and a gradual influx of tourists puts a strain on the local environment.

 Contact us at [email protected] in case you want more details or options of 11 days Ha Giang motorbike tours of Vietnam.